ticoxz/LanguageBridge/README.md

 - **Infra**: Google Cloud Run, Firebase.

 ---
-Made with ❤️ by Tico & Antigravity
+Made with ❤️ by ticoxz